pivotal-cf/docs-stemcell-rn/README.md

 You cannot edit `stemcells.html.md.erb`.
 If you do, your changes will be overridden.

-To add custom content to the *Stemcell Release Notes* topic, create a `.html.md.erb` partial in the `additional_info` folder named after its corresponding release note.
+To add custom content to the *Stemcell Release Notes* topic, create a `.html.md.erb` partial in the `ci` / `additional_info` folder named after its corresponding release note.

 **Note:** The file must begin with an underscore (`_`) and you must replace `.` with `-` in the filename.